BerisDizdar/City_Weather_Comparison/README.md

 Feature 2: Use built in Pandas functions to remove unnecessary columns, rename column names, fill NaN values with 0, change dates to DateTime, concatinate and groupby data.

-Feature 3: Use Pandas and Numpy to perform calculations on each csv dataset.
+Feature 3: Use Pandas to perform calculations on each csv dataset.
 Use mean(), max(), min(), sum(), and round() functions.

-Feature 4: Use Matplotlib to create plot graph and bar graph
+Feature 4: Create plot and bar graphs with Matplotlib.

 Feature 5: Add Markdwons on JupyterNotebook and description of data analysis.